HiveHQ/HiveSdkDocs/source/index.html.md

 }
 ```

-This call will take the provided user data, and use it to "authenticate" the current user and add them to your brand's contact list in Hive.
+This command will take the provided user data, and use it to "authenticate" the current user and add them to your brand's contact list in Hive.

 The <code>email</code> field is the only required field, although passing along as much data as possible is recommended.
 For instance, including <code>firstName</code> will help to generate a gender for your contacts in Hive. <code>location</code> should be a string with as much location granularity as possible (we'll take care of geocoding, etc. on our own).

-If you're including a user's phone number, it is recommended to provide phone numbers in E.164 or RFC3966 format to ensure that phone numbers are properly saved, .
+If you're including a user's phone number, provide it in E.164 or RFC3966 format to ensure that it is properly saved.
 In cases where Hive cannot resolve a poorly formatted phone number, a default country code of `+1` (United States/Canada) will be assumed.
+Users with invalid phone numbers will not be saved into Hive.

 To ensure you can legally send SMS messages to your contacts via Hive, you must also collect explicit opt-in consent from each user that complies with TCPA.
 If users have provided you with explicit consent to receive SMS messages, you should pass a value of <code>true</code> for the <code>didSmsOptIn</code> parameter.
-If this flag is passed in as <code>false</code> (or if this information is not collected at all) the user will still be imported into your Hive account but no SMS messages can be targeted at them.
+If this parameter is passed in as <code>false</code> (or if this parameter is not provided at all), then the user will still be imported into your Hive account but no SMS messages can be sent to them.

 After the signup is successful, the 'success' callback will be called with information about the user.
 If something goes wrong, the 'error' callback function will be called with details regarding what went wrong.